The Double Refuge 🔬 Science & Mystery

 To one who has faith, no explanation is necessary.
 To one without faith, no explanation is possible.

-This is also the world in which Dante presented a poetic panoply of the universe, complete with the meanings of Heaven, Purgatory, and Hell.
-In Domenico di Michelino’s 1465 fresco (below), Dante is opening the text of his long poem, The Divine Comedy (1320).
+Dante’s universe comes complete with the precise meanings of an intricately layered Heaven, Purgatory, and Hell.
+In Domenico di Michelino’s 1465 fresco (below), we see Dante opening the text of his long poem, The Divine Comedy (1320).
 The text he’s reading explores the subterranean, terrestrial, and etherial realms we see in the fresco.

-This is the Inferno, Purgatory, and Paradise through which Dante is guided, first by the Roman poet Virgil and then by the Florentine woman who Dante loved platonically all his life, Beatrice Portinari.
-En route, Dante explains the meaning of everything, from the depths of the earth where Satan is jammed in his icy lake, to the farthest reaches of the sky, where a Blessed Rose of angelic spirits circles the ineffable presence of God.
+Dante is guided first by the Roman poet Virgil (down to the bottom of Hell and partway up the Island of Purgatory) and then by the Florentine woman who Dante loved platonically all his life, Beatrice Portinari (whose poetic and spiritual sensibility allows her to describe the etherial realms of Heaven).
+En route, the Medieval reader learns the meaning of everything, from the depths of the earth where Satan is jammed in his icy lake, to the farthest reaches of the sky, where a Blessed Rose of angelic spirits circles the ineffable presence of God.

 ✯ Wood engravings by Gustave Doré, 1866-7 ✯